Cardypro/StructureAnalyzer/README.md

 ### cutoff (float)
 The cutoff is calculated by using simple 3D geometry (Pythagorean theorem). **The program does not evaluate whether the found interactions make sense in a chemical view.** The standard value is 3.7 A.

-### autocompile (boolean)
-The autocompilation automatically compiles the produced .tex files to generate a PDF.
-The PDF consists of a table containing structures where the interacting atoms of the ligands are marked (until now this only works for DIF and water, glutamine, leucine and alanine).
-This is especially useful for batch processing.
-To analyze more than one Structure at the same time open the **run.py** file and insert the codes and decide whether you want to use the autocompilation.
-Then run Anaconda Prompt and write
->pymol run.py

-The autocompilation will be multithreaded.
+### multipleAnalyzer (array of PDB-codes, Ligand code, cutoff)
+Instead of using the StructureAnalyzer command you can use the multipleAnalyzer.
+This allows you to analyze more than one pdb-code at once.
+It works similar to the StructureAnalyzer except it takes an array of strings containing the protein codes to be analyzed.

 ## Troubleshooting